Menu

 print(f"Level: {info.experience_level}")

-This combines role-based prompting, chain-of-thought (the salary logic), and structured output into one reusable function.
+This blends role-based prompting, chain-of-thought (salary reasoning), and structured output in a single reusable function.

 Frequently Asked Questions

-The big ideas — be clear, give examples, structure your input — carry across all LLMs.
-But the details shift.
-GPT-4o handles long system prompts better than smaller models.
-Claude tends to follow format rules more closely.
-Open-source models like Llama need more hand-holding with examples.
-Always test on the model you plan to ship with.
+The core ideas — be clear, show examples, add structure — apply to every LLM out there.
+But the fine details shift.
+GPT-4o handles dense system prompts better than smaller models.
+Claude follows formatting rules very closely.
+Open-source options like Llama need more samples to lock in a pattern.
+Bottom line: always test on the model you plan to ship with.

-How do I fix prompts that fail on edge cases?
+How do I fix prompts that break on edge cases?

 # Example: Retry logic for structured output